-The Company's executive compensation arrangements for senior officers covers cash compensation and benefits and is designed to enable the Company to motivate, attract and retain highly qualified individuals to carry out the Company's objectives.
-The Company's objectives are to be a highly integrated, technology driven engineering and manufacturing firm providing engineered solutions for the automotive, aerospace, oil & gas and transportation markets.
+The Company's compensation arrangements for senior executives cover cash compensation and benefits.
+The Company's objective is to be a profitable; highly integrated, technology driven engineering and manufacturing firm providing creative, quality engineered solutions for the automotive, aerospace, oil & gas and transportation markets.
 Meeting these objectives has required and will continue to require attracting a team of executives who have expertise in manufacturing, innovation, strategy, legal and financial disciplines.
-The Board of Directors has developed compensation systems and packages for its executives geared to focusing them on first achieving a return to profitability and then achieving prudent, profitable growth for the Company over a multi-year period.

-The Company has developed and encourages an entrepreneurial culture, with an emphasis on a centralized management and operational structure, and participation in the profitability of the Company both through direct profit participation and participation in the increased value of the enterprise reflected in its stock price.
-As the Company's profits increase and its share price appreciates, it is anticipated an executive's compensation will increase, providing an alignment of shareholder-owner interests and management interests as value is created for both.
-If profits decrease or if share price depreciates, an executive's overall compensation will generally decrease to base levels.
+The Company has developed a compensation package that includes participation in the profitability of the Company both through direct profit participation and participation in the increased value of the enterprise reflected in its stock price.
+As the Company's profits increase, it is anticipated that an executive's compensation will increase, providing an alignment of shareholder-owner interests and management interests as value is created for both.
+If profits decrease, an executive's overall compensation will generally decrease to base levels.